Sumantra Bose

 Sumantra Bose is an Indian political scientist and professor of international and comparative politics at Krea University in Andhra Pradesh, India.
 Prior to that, he held a similar position at the London School of Economics for two decades.
 He specialises in the study of ethnic and national conflicts and their management, with a particular focus on the Indian subcontinent (especially Kashmir) and the former Yugoslavia (in particular Bosnia and Herzegovina).

 Personal life

 Bose is the son of Sisir Kumar Bose a pediatrician and legislator, and Krishna Bose, professor, writer and legislator.
 He is a grandson of Indian freedom fighter Sarat Chandra Bose.
 His Grand uncle is the Indian nationalist leader Shubhas Chandra Bose.
 Sugata Bose (Gardiner Professor of Oceanic History and Affairs at Harvard University) and Sarmila Bose (b.
 1959) are his siblings.

+Education and Career

 Bose was born in India and was educated in Indian schools.
 He went to the United States for further studies, graduating from Amherst College, Massachusetts, with a BA with highest honours in 1992.
 He followed it up with MA, M.Phil and Ph.D.
 (1998) degrees in political science at Columbia University, New York.
 In 1999, he joined the London School of Economics and Political Science, where he is now Professor of International and Comparative Politics.